cincospenguinos/CircleGa/README.md

 	- [x] Explains movement via text
 	- [x] Explains firing via text
 	- [x] Tells you to fire at the natives via text
+- [x] Figure out when the enemies will fire
+	* When they pass through a green star, I think that's when they'll fire, and it's something the player can watch for

 ## Story